Microb-vn/pyMediaNames/README.md

 - When that fails, it will try to determine the date&time the photo is created using it's filename.
 Using the fact that most (if not all) digital camera's create media files with names based on date&time of creation, this will be the second best method of determining the media's creation date and time.
 - When this also fails, it will use the file's creation date and time.
 This is less accurate, because this will most probably be the time the photo file is copied from the digital camera to your computer.
 Mind you, that in some instances the creation date is the actual date the file is saved on your camera.
 Also see the warning below about file dates in Linux.
 - The found date is formatted into the desired (configurable) date format.
-- The formatted date is compared to the filename.
-When the filename already starts with the formatted date, no action is taken to change the filename.
+- The 'name' part of the file is determined, base on what is in the NewFileName parameter of the used SettingsFile
-- When the filename does not start with the formatted date, the photo file is renamed to *formatted-date&time - [old-filename]*
+- When the filename does not start with the formatted date, or the new name does not match the desired NewFileName, the video file is renamed to *formatted-date&time - [New_Filename]*
-- Also, when no valid EXIF data could be extracted from the picture, the EXIF date&time will be set as well.
-The Camera details in the EXIF data will be set to "AUTO ADDED BY SCRIPT" and "UNKNOW"
+- When no valid EXIF data could be extracted from the picture, the EXIF date&time will be set to what was found by the filename analyses or the file's date&time of creation.
+When that happens, the Camera details in the EXIF data will be set to Model:SCRIPT, Make:pyMediaNames_V1.0, ImageDescription:DESCRIPTION IS AUTO ADDED BY MEDIA ORGANIZER SCRIPT.\
-**#>>>>>>> SCRIPT AND TEXT NEED SERIOUS REVISION AT THIS POINT <<<<<<<#**
+Only when the NewDateTime parameter of the settingsfile is hardcoded to a date, that date will be used to update the EXIF datetime field.

-> *WARNING: In linux, most filesystems do not store the file creation date, so the script will possibly return the file's last modificatiuon date.
-As this possibly can be #not# the actual file creation date, this may result in an inaccurate result*
+> *WARNING: In linux, most filesystems do not store the file creation date, so the script will possibly return the file's last modification date.
+As this possibly can be #not# the actual file creation date, this may give a less accurate result*

 ## Configuration

-The configuration is arranged with a *settings.json* file.
+Configuration settings are arranged with a *settings.json* file.
 This file typically looks like this:

 ```json
 {